German rice pudding - Milchreis brings back a lot of childhood memories. Oma's creamy classic is delicious comfort food at its best.

 This recipe features an all-time favorite German dish called “Milchreis” which is a creamy delicious rice pudding.

-It can be served warm or chilled right out of the fridge which makes it easy to prepare it the day before.
+It can be served warm or chilled straight from the fridge, making it simple to prepare the day before.

 Rice pudding is called "Milchreis" in German.
 “Milch” is the German word for “Milk” and “Reis” means “rice” in English.